tjyuki/quoteBook/README.md

 The first step whenever you're setting up an Angular App is to set up your foundation then check if your controller is tied to the view as it should be.
 * Create an index.html and a style.css file
 * Create a folder called js
-* In the js folder, create an app.js, dataService.js, and a mainCtrl.js file
+* In the js folder, create an app.js, dataSet rvice.js, and a mainCtrl.js file
 * Link your style.css sheet to your index.html page
 * In your index.html file create the basic structure of your html, be sure to include ng-app="quoteBook" and ng-controller="mainCtrl" to the appropriate places
 * In your app.js file set up 'home' for your angular app like below.
 Take note how you're going to include the [] as the second parameter.
 This tells Angular that you want to create a new module rather than just use an existing one.
 In all other files, we won't be using the [] because we want to use the module which has already been set.